openhab/openhab-addons/bundles/org.openhab.binding.airquality/README.md

 If you always want to receive data from specific station and you know its unique ID, you can enter it instead of the coordinates.

-This `stationId` can be found by using the following link: https://api.waqi.info/search/?token=TOKEN&keyword=NAME, replacing TOKEN by your apikey and NAME by the station you are looking for.
+This `stationId` can be found by using the following link: https://api.waqi.info/search/?token=TOKEN&keyword=NAME, replacing TOKEN by your apiKey and NAME by the station you are looking for.

 ### Thing properties